 Be sure to check out all of our Mount Rushmore articles here.

 Nolan Ryan, Roger Clemens, and Carlos Beltran are just a few of the more prominent names that have had some time with the Stros, but they wouldn’t go into the Hall of Fame with a Houston cap on their heads.
 That honor has only been given to two players, and they both make the Mount Rushmore for the Houston Astros.

 Craig Biggio (1988-2007)

 The first player to sport the Houston Astros cap in Cooperstown, New York, was Craig Biggio.
 Drafted by the team as the 22nd overall pick in 1987, “Bidge” would go on to play his entire 20-year career with the franchise.
 By the time he called it a day in 2007, he had collected 3060 hits, 1844 runs, 1175 RBI, 291 home runs, and 414 stolen bases.
-The only other player to reach all of those marks: Ricky Henderson.
+The only other player to reach all of those marks is Rickey Henderson.

 Many fans remember Biggio as a second baseman, but he started his career behind the plate as a catcher.
 That is where he collected one of his five Silver Slugger awards and made the first of his seven All-Star appearances.
 Biggio won a total of five Silver Slugger awards and four Gold Gloves.

 He was recognized for his individual talents frequently, but he will always be remembered as the heartbeat of the team that led Houston to their first National League pennant in the 2005 season.
 His team would go on to lose the World Series to the Chicago White Sox, but Biggio was the leader of the franchise’s first appearance on the big stage.